 Amazing Facts About Homeopathy

-• Prince Philip supports homeopathy as preventative and curative health care
+Prince Philip of England supports homeopathy as preventative and curative health care

-• You go to school to become a homeopathic doctor
+You can go to school to become a homeopathic doctor

 Where Can You Get Homeopathic Remedies?